maddiemakes/mastermind/README.md

 # mastermind
-A version of the Mastermind board game with an AI that plays the game readme
+A JavaFX version of the Mastermind board game with an AI that plays the game